nfalquet/thunderbird-openpgp/jekyll/index.md

   > is the wrong option because I need to be sure that it's going to be
   > encrypted. ---&nbsp;P1

-- The options in the split button didn't seem logic to P1:
+- The options in the split button didn't seem logical to P1:

-  > "Do Not Encrypt" is not logic because I already have a "Send Unencrypted"
+  > "Do Not Encrypt" is not logical because I already have a "Send Unencrypted"
   > button.
 That option I don't need.
 "Encrypt If Possible" is not logic either
   > because I don't have a key for this person. ---&nbsp;P1